 - Upon gaining access to your computer, the caller may claim that they have confirmed the problem and ask you to pay a fee to fix it.

 These scams play on people’s fears to illegally obtain money by deception.
 They are particularly dangerous as they not only steal victim’s money, they leave people vulnerable to more harm by exposing their computer to ongoing remote access.
 Using this access, criminals could install malware, such as keyloggers that capture online banking details, or they could try to carry out other scams against the victim.

 Variations on this scam

 There are a number of variations on this scam which include:

-Note: The first 6 digits of a credit card are known as the BIN (Bank Identification Number) and are used to identify the issuing financial institution.
-These numbers are publically available but may be used by scammers to appear more authentic and convince victims to reveal the rest of their credit card details.
+Note: The first six digits of a credit card are known as the BIN (Bank Identification Number) and are used to identify the issuing financial institution.
+These numbers are publicly available but may be used by scammers to appear more authentic and convince victims to reveal the rest of their credit card details.